Former Uttar Pradesh chief minister Kalyan Singh passes away | Politics

 - India

-Former Uttar Pradesh chief minister and BJP veteran Kalyan Singh, who was ailing for some time, breathed his last on Saturday night at the Sanjay Gandhi Post Graduate Institute of Medical Sciences (SGPGI).
+Former Uttar Pradesh chief minister and BJP veteran Kalyan Singh, who was ailing for some time, breathed his last at the Sanjay Gandhi Post Graduate Institute of Medical Sciences (SGPGI) in Lucknow on Saturday night.
 He was 89.

-Tributes poured in for the prominent backward caste leader with Prime Minister Narendra Modi hailing Kalyan Singh's ''indelible contribution'' towards the development of Uttar Pradesh and India's ''cultural regeneration''.
+Tributes poured in for the prominent backward caste leader with Prime Minister Narendra Modi hailing the two-time Uttar Pradesh chief minister's ''indelible contribution'' towards the development of the state and the ''cultural regeneration'' of India.

-Singh was admitted to the Intensive Care Unit of SGPGI on July 4 in critical condition.
+Singh, who also served as the Rajasthan governor, was admitted to the Intensive Care Unit of the SGPGI in a critical condition on July 4.

 He died due to sepsis and multi-organ failure, the hospital said.

-Singh was the UP chief minister when the Babri mosque was demolished by a mob of 'Karsevaks' in Ayodhya on December 6, 1992.
-Along with BJP veterans L K Advani and M M Joshi, he was among the 32 acquitted in the demolition case in September last year.
+Singh was the Uttar Pradesh chief minister when the Babri mosque was demolished by a mob of ''karsevaks'' in Ayodhya on December 6, 1992.
+Along with BJP veterans L K Advani and M M Joshi, he was among the 32 people acquitted in the demolition case in September last year.

-A Lodhi leader, Singh was instrumental in the rise of the BJP to power in Uttar Pradesh in the 1990s.
+A Lodhi leader, Singh was instrumental in the rise of the Bharatiya Janata Party (BJP) to power in Uttar Pradesh in the 1990s.

-PM Modi spoke to Kalyan Singh's son Rajveer Singh and conveyed his condolence, ''I am saddened beyond words.
-Kalyan Singh Ji… statesman, veteran administrator, grassroots level leader and great human.
+The prime minister spoke to the veteran BJP leader's son Rajveer Singh and conveyed his condolence.

+''I am saddened beyond words.
+Kalyan Singh Ji... statesman, veteran administrator, grassroots level leader and great human.
 He leaves behind an indelible contribution towards the development of Uttar Pradesh.
 Spoke to his son Shri Rajveer Singh and expressed condolences.
-Om Shanti,'' the prime minister tweeted.
+Om Shanti,'' he said in a tweet.

 ''Generations to come will remain forever grateful to Kalyan Singh Ji for his contributions towards India's cultural regeneration.
 He was firmly rooted in Indian values and took pride in our centuries-old traditions.